New Perspectives in Supply Chain

 The Internet of Everything supply chain will create new value through enhanced customer experiences, acceleration of innovation to market, better asset utilization, “need for speed” fulfillment requirements, improved employee productivity and reduced redundancies in supply chain and logistics operation.
 This exciting and fast paced session will allow you to see and experience the future of Supply Chain.

-For an overview of our Mini-MBA: Supply Chain in a Digitized Network program plus program benefits and outcomes, please click here.
+For an overview of our Mini-MBA: Digital Supply Chain Management program plus program benefits and outcomes, please click here.